shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 -   Launch a pilot project with 10-30 houses to showcase the effectiveness of the model.

--   Establish a dedicated project management team to oversee implementation and community engagement.
+-   Establish a dedicated project management team to oversee implementation and community involvement.

 -   Implement a marketing and outreach strategy to attract potential investors and homeowners.